engineering team reviewing supplier drawings and production details during a China factory visit

 4. Decision-Maker Access

-Many visits are filtered through sales or intermediaries.
+Many factory visits are filtered through sales teams or intermediaries.

 Verify:

-Without access to decision-makers, the visit shows only a partial reality.
+Without access to decision-makers, the visit only reveals part of the operational reality.

 5. Execution Risk

-A supplier can look strong during the visit and still fail later.
+A supplier may appear strong during the visit and still fail later during production.

-Because execution pressure reveals what the visit hides.
+Because execution pressure reveals what the visit does not.

 Verify:

-What is invisible during the visit often becomes visible during execution — at a cost.
+What is not validated during the visit often becomes visible during execution — at a cost.

-A visit only has value if it leads to a decision.
+A visit only creates value when it leads to a clear conclusion.

-If a visit does not produce a clear conclusion, it has not reduced risk.
+If a visit does not produce a clear outcome, it has not reduced risk.

 Common Visit Mistakes That Weaken Decisions